MooersLab/elfeedorg/README.md

 - Emacs
 - Clojure

-If you have overlapping interests, you may want to borrow the relevant entries because the gathering of the URLs for these feeds was time consuming.
+If you have overlapping interests, you may want to copy the relevant entries because the gathering of the URLs for these feeds was time consuming.
+Usually a RSS icon is clicked to toke you to another tab with the RSS code.
+If the RSS icon is absent, visuallize the source code of the HTML file and search for `RSS`.
+It will be next or part of a the URL for the RSS feed.

-The feeds are organized by publisher because each publisher has their own style of formatting the URL.
+In the elfeed.org file, the feeds are organized by publisher because each publisher has their own style of formatting the URL.
 This approach to organizing the feeds supports more rapid deduction of the appropriate URL address.

 To interface the elfeed.org file with elfeed, you need to install the package elfeed-org.